EDI2XML

 EDI Terminologies:

-Interchange envelope is a structured data set to deliver electronic transactions to a receiving.
-Interchange can include a package of groups of documents but also may contain only one group with one document.
+An interchange envelope is a structured data set to deliver electronic transactions to a receiving party.
+Interchange can include a package of groups of documents, but may also contain only one group with one document.

 The Interchange structure